Recruitment Challenges in the IT Industry

 In the next part of the article, we will discuss at least some of the reasons that lead to such situations.

-Recruiter is not a programmers
+Recruiter is not a programmer

 The main problem described in the article “How do the recruitment process work?” is division of duties between IT and HR department.
 IT department shift the problem with providing right people onto recruiters who of course can have technical training and vast experience in werbunk but it is often forgotten that they cannot provide substantive verification of candidate, especially when it comes to hiring a specialist with very specific technical competencies.